adudenamedruby/Swift-Musicology/README.md

 It should be noted that all data types conform to `Codable`, `CustomStringConvertable` protocols.
 Furthermore, `Pitch`, and `Accidental` structs are `RawPresentable` with `Int` as well as `ExpressibleByIntegerLiteral` in order for them to be directly expressed with `Int`s.

+#### `Interval`

+- Intervals are the semitones between pitches and thus the basic building blocks of music.
+They are `IntegerLiteral` and you can add or subsctract them between themselves, `Pitches` or `NoteType`s.
+You can define a custom interval with its quality, degree and semitone properties.
+Finally Minor, major, perfect, augmented and diminished intervals, up to 2 octaves, are predefined for convenience.

 #### `Pitch` and `Key`

 - All keys can be defined with `Key` struct.
 It has a `KeyType` where you can set the base key like C, D, A#, or Fb.
 All  keys must be initialised with an  `Accidental`  which can be `.natural`, `.flat`, `sharp` or something more custom such as`.sharps(amount: 3)`.
 - `Pitch`es are created with with a `Key` and octave.
 You may also create `Pitch`es with MIDI note number.  `rawValue` of a pitch is its MIDI note number.
 - The `Pitch`, `Key`, `Accidental` structs have had custom operators defined for equatable, `+` and `-` in order to make calulations easier.
-- Finally, these structs can be defined with strings as well, though, for specificity's sake, it is advisable to not do so.
+- Finally, these both of these structs can be defined with strings as well, though, for specificity's sake, it is advisable to not do so.

 ``` swift
 let gFlat = Key(type: g, accidental: .flat)